OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 ### Testing Process

-The following section will show how to use the OWASP mobile application security checklist and testing guide during a security test.
+The following sections will show how to use the OWASP mobile application security checklist and testing guide during a security test.

 #### Preparation - Defining the baseline

 First of all, you need to decide what security level of the MASVS to test against.
-The security requirements should ideally have been decided at the beginning of the SDLC - but unfortunately we're not living in an ideal world.
-At the very least, it is a good idea to walk through the checklist, ideally with an IT security representative of the enterprise and the app stakeholders of the project and make a reasonable selection of Level 2 (L2) controls to cover during the test.
+The security requirements should ideally have been decided at the beginning of the SDLC - but unfortunately we are not living in an ideal world.
+At the very least, it is a good idea to walk through the checklist, ideally with an IT security representative of the enterprise, the app stakeholders of the project and make a reasonable selection of Level 2 (L2) controls to cover during the test.

 The controls in MASVS Level 1 (L1) are appropriate for all mobile apps - the rest depends on the threat model and risk assessment for the particular app.
-Discuss with the app stakeholders what requirements are applicable and which ones are out of scope for testing, perhaps due to business decisions or company policies.
-Also consider whether some L2 requirements may be needed due to industry regulations or local laws - for example, 2-factor-authentation (2FA) may be obligatory for a financial app.
+Discuss with the app stakeholders to understand what are the requirements that are applicable and which are the ones that should be deemed out of scope for the scope of testing, perhaps due to business decisions or company policies.
+Also consider whether some L2 requirements may be needed due to industry regulations or local laws - for example, 2-factor-authentation (2FA) may be obligatory for a financial app, as enforced by the respective country's central bank and/or financial regulatory authority.

 If security requirements were already defined during the SDLC, even better!
 Ask for this information and document it on the front page of the Excel sheet ("dashboard").
 More guidance on the verification levels and guidance on the certification can be found in the [MASVS](https://github.com/OWASP/owasp-masvs).